Molecular Genetics of Endocrine Tumors and Related Disorders

 Phosphodiesterase (PDE) genes in endocrine and other tumors

 In patients who did not exhibit CNC or have PRKAR1A mutations but presented with bilateral adrenal tumors similar to those in CNC, we found inactivating mutations of the PDE11A gene, which encodes phosphodiesterase-11A, an enzyme that regulates PKA in the normal physiologic state.
 Phosphodiesterase 11A is a member of a 22 gene–encoded family of proteins that break down cyclic nucleotides controlling PKA.
 PDE11A appears to act as a tumor suppressor such that tumors develop when its action is abolished.
 In what proved to be the first cases in which mutated PDE was observed in a genetic disorder predisposing to tumors, we found pediatric and adult patients with bilateral adrenal tumors.
 Recent data indicate that PDE11A sequence polymorphisms may be present in the general population.
 The finding that genetic alterations of such a major biochemical pathway may be associated with tumors in humans raises the reasonable hope that drugs that modify PKA and/or PDE activity may eventually be developed for use in both CNC patients and those with other, non-genetic, adrenal tumors—and perhaps other endocrine tumors.
-Most recently, we identified a patient with a PDE8B mutation and Cushing's syndrome, with the PDE8B transcript and protein seemingly expressed widely in the endocrine system.

 Genetic investigations into other adrenocortical diseases and related tumors